mennolui/wp-foyer/README.txt

 When setting up multiple digital signs with their own content, each display needs its own (mini-)computer.

+= Can I use a Raspberry Pi mini-computer for my digital sign? = Absolutely!
+Be aware that transitions and video playback on the Pi will be very choppy though, if they work at all.
+Use the 'No transition' setting for channels, don't add videos, and your Raspberry Pi digital sign will be fine.

+I can recommend installing the paid version of [Raspberry Digital Signage](http://www.binaryemotions.com/digital-signage/raspberry-digital-signage/) as operating system on the SD card of a Raspberry Pi 3 Model B. Just power up your Pi, enter the URL of your Foyer display when asked, and you'll have an instant digital sign each time you power up.

 = Landscape or portrait? =
 You choose!
 Install your digital sign the way you prefer.
 Foyer will follow.
 Slide templates are designed to work in both landscape and portrait mode.
 Only the background image will be cropped differently, of course.